 Winning in sales is all about persistence and I was impressed that both companies didn’t just leave it there.
 Both followed up with another email to ask what I thought of the quote and whether I had any questions.

-They indicated that they had lived in Barcelona (which is where we were going) and talked about where the best places to go were.
+Both seemed keen to win the business, but it was the personal nature of one of the salespeople that really made me warm to them.They indicated that they had lived in Barcelona (which is where we were going) and talked about where the best places to go were.
 They were also very responsive when I asked a question about the accommodation and this impressed me.
 It was this inside knowledge which put them ahead of the other company!

 Join hundreds of other ambitious sales people and sign up to receive my Saturday Sales Tips straight to your inbox AND 42 Questions to Qualify your Prospect: